7 Return on Ad Spend (ROAS) Statistics For eCommerce Stores

 Smart marketers adjust their goals according to their industry standards, competitive landscape, and historical performance.

 Diving deeper into marketing performance data can reveal significant optimization opportunities.
-Businesses implementing segmented ROAS analysis typically identify 15-20% of their ad spend that can be reallocated to more effective channels.
+Businesses implementing segmented analysis typically identify 15 to 20% of their ad spend that can be reallocated to more effective channels.

 Segmented ROAS looks at performance across different dimensions like customer segments, product categories, geographic regions, and ad platforms rather than relying on overall averages.